piskvorky/sqlitedict/README.rst

     db["2"] = {"name": "second item"}
     db["3"] = {"name": "yet another item"}

-    # commit to save the objects.
+    # Commit to save the objects.
     db.commit()

     db["4"] = {"name": "yet another item"}
-    # oops, forgot to commit here, that object will never be saved.
+    # Oops, forgot to commit here, that object will never be saved.

-    # always remember to commit, or enable autocommit with SqliteDict("./db.sqlite", autocommit=True)
+    # Always remember to commit, or enable autocommit with SqliteDict("./db.sqlite", autocommit=True)
-    # autocommit is off by default for performance.
+    # Autocommit is off by default for performance.

 Read
 ----